 School administrative staff will contact the student to notify them that there is a concern and remind them of attendance and engagement requirements.
-If the student has missed a high number of monitored contact points (but less than 10) they will be referred to their academic advisor or supervisor to discuss their attendance and engagement, or to the Student Life Centre to discuss any non-academic issues.
+If the student has missed a high number of monitored contact points (but less than 10) they will be referred to their academic advisor or supervisor to discuss their attendance and engagement, or to the Student Advice and Guidance team to discuss any non-academic issues.